Deletecat/ds-flashcart-guide/readme.md

 If you notice any spelling errors, issues with the guide, or wish to add translations; please open an issue or pull request!

 I am using Docsify for this site, it may not be the best choice, but I'm giving it a go anyways!

+# This is a work in progress, as of right now, it is not ready to use